 Top Cow Productions/Image Comics 2021

-I really rather like the way that this is being told.
-The story & plot development that we see through how the sequence of events unfold as well as how the reader learns information is presented is exceptionally well rendered.
-The character development that we see through the narration, the dialogue, the character interaction as well as how we see them act and react to the situations and circumstances which they encounter is sensational.
-How we see the personalities come to the forefront and how belief can such a powerful thing is inspiring.
-How we see everything working together to create the story’s ebb & flow and how it moves the story forward is exceptionally well achieved.
+The way that this is being told is pretty damn brilliant.
+The story & plot development that we see through how the sequence of events unfold as well as how the reader learns information are presented exceptionally well.
+The character development is literally insane to see, we see through the narration, the dialogue, the character interaction as well as how we see them act and react to the situations and circumstances which they encounter does a phenomenal job with their personalities.
+The pacing is excellent and as it takes us through the pages revealing the story the more the worlds get fleshed out the more we want to see.

-How we see this being structured and how the layers within the story continue to emerge, grow, evolve and strengthen is fantastic.
-The layers open up some great avenues that could potentially be explored and are explored this issue.
-They add this great depth, dimension and complexity to the story.
-How we see everything working together to create the story’s ebb & flow as well as how it moves the story forward is impeccably achieved.
+I’m impressed with the way that we see this being structured and how the layers within the story continue to emerge, grow, evolve and strengthen.
+I am also liking the way that the layers within the story open up new avenues to be explored.
+Supay and his godlike desires and abilities and more about who exactly he is and what he represents is one I’d like to see explored.
+What these avenues add is such great depth, dimension and complexity to the story.
+How we see everything working together to create the story’s ebb & flow as well as how it moves the story forward are impeccably handled.

-The interiors here are pretty stunning.
-The linework is exquisitely rendered and how we see the varying weights and techniques to create this level & quality of mindbogglingly impressive detail within the work that we see is crazy good.
-I mean I'm sorry but to see the blues, the purples and the reds like we do is beyond charismatic.
-It is absolutely stunning work; it creates a sweeping epic all it’s own.
-How we see the composition within the panels and how the depth perception, sense of scale and the overall sense of size and scope comes to be is stupendous.
-The utilisation of the page layouts and how we see the angles and perspective in the panels show a remarkably talented eye for storytelling.
-The various hues and tones within the colours being utilised to create the shading, highlights and shadow work are brilliantly rendered as I mentioned.
+The interiors here are great.
+Between the past and the present we had seen something that almost felt like two different styles happening and now it all feels connected in a way it hasn’t before as the past and present almost feel like one place.
+The linework is fantastic and how we see the varying weights and techniques being utilised to create this level & quality of detail within the work is extraordinary to see.
+I would like to have seen more backgrounds being utilised but what we do see does a great job with the mood, tone and feel of the story and how it works within the composition of the panels to bring out the depth perception, sense of scale and the overall sense of size and scope to the story is well achieved.
+The utilisation of the page layouts and how we see the angles and perspective in the panels show a remarkable eye for storytelling.
+The various hues and tones within the colours being utilised to create the shading, highlights and shadow work shows a stellar understanding of how colour works.